Wild defenseman Matt Dumba becomes face of hockey's racial justice movement

 Some negative response

-The opportunity for Dumba to speak when the NHL resumed its season after a four-plus months break due to the coronavirus pandemic came up over the past few weeks and after discussing it with the league, the Hockey Diversity Alliance and its advisory group, Dumba got the green light only a couple of days before the playoffs officially kicked off in the Western Conference hub city.
+The opportunity for Dumba to speak when the NHL resumed its season after a four-plus-months break caused by the coronavirus pandemic came up over the past few weeks, and after discussing it with the league, the Hockey Diversity Alliance and its advisory group, Dumba got the green light only a couple of days before the playoffs officially kicked off in the Western Conference hub city.

 His words emphasized racism as a “man-made creation” that is everywhere, and Dumba said the NHL and Hockey Diversity Alliance vow to stand up for justice and fight for what is right.
 The address also went viral on social media, with some of the response negative.